Renormalization of an SU(2) Tensorial Group Field Theory in Three Dimensions: Renormalization at all orders

 A second related drawback of the renormalized expansion is the problem of overlapping divergences.
 Here again, the effective expansion appears to be very helpful.
 Not only overlapping divergences do not show up in this framework, but this also elucidates their treatment in the renormalized expansion.
 Indeed, at each step in the trajectory of the renormalization group, divergences are indexed by disconnected subgraphs.
 When one iterates the process, from high to lower scales, one finds that the divergent subgraphs of a given amplitude $\cA_{\cG , \mu}$ which contribute organize themselves into a forest.
 This is obvious once we understood that these graphs are high, and therefore correspond to nodes of the Gallavotti-Nicol\`o tree of $(\cG , \mu)$.
 In order to pack all these contributions into renormalized couplings for the whole trajectory of the renormalized group, it is therefore necessary to index the counter-terms by all the possible forests of divergent subgraphs (irrespectively of them being high or not), called Zimmermann's forests.
 Seen from this perspective, it is only when unpacking the renormalized amplitudes by appropriately decomposing them over scale attributions that one makes transparent why and how the Zimmermann's forest formula cures all divergences.
 Here again, the situation in TGFTs with respect to usual QFTs would suggest to resort to the effective expansion: due to the finer notion of connectedness which indexes the divergent subgraphs (face-connectedness), overlapping divergences are enhanced, the internal structure of the vertices being an additional source of difficulties.
 This is for instance manifest in super-renormalizable examples of the type \cite{COR}, in which overlapping contributions already enter the renormalization of tadpoles (leading to the notion of \lq melonic Wick ordering\rq).

 \

 Despite the two generic drawbacks of the renormalized series, we choose a conservative approach in the following, and decide to outline in some details the proof of finiteness of the usual renormalized amplitudes.
-We will start with a sketch of the recursive definition of the effective coupling constants.
-This will in turn motivate a definition for the renormalized theory, where counter-terms entering renormalized amplitudes are indexed by forests of divergent subgraphs.
+We will however start with a sketch of the recursive definition of the effective coupling constants.
+Since vertex-connectedness lies at the core of the Wilsonian effective expansion, we cannot take full advantage of face-connectedness in this context.
+This is similar to ordinary quantum field theories, where $1$-particle reducible graphs need to be taken into account in the effective expansion but can be dispensed with in the renormalized expansion.
+This is the main motivation for resorting to the renormalized expansion, where counter-terms are indexed by forests of divergent subgraphs.
 We will then decompose the amplitudes over scales and check that all contributions from high divergent subgraphs are correctly cured by the appropriate counter-terms.
 We will finally perform the sum over scale attributions, showing why the result is finite, and how useless counter-terms can build up to form renormalons.